Turn on more accessible mode

 In the NICU, a trained team supports the developmental care approach following the Neonatal Individualized Developmental Care model (NIDCAP) to NICU infants, health care providers and families.
 The team conducts regular rounds to observe infants' behaviors, strengths and challenges.
 Based on those observations, the team sets goals and recommendations to benefit infants' development for NICU staff and parents.

 Infants graduating from the NICU are at risk of growth restriction, developmental delay and other co-morbidities.
 They are offered to be followed in a dedicated unit, the Neonatology Continuity Clinic (Check the NCC Brochure).
 NCC serves as a multidisciplinary hub for the follow up of preterm and term infants at risk for long term morbidities.
-This follow up includes assessment of infants’ growth, nutrition, physical wellbeing, vision screening, neurodevelopment, cognitive and behavioral problems.
-At the end of each assessment, guidance for early intervention will be offered to help infants reach their growth and developmental potentials.
+The follow up includes assessment of infants' physical wellbeing: growth, nutrition, vision, neurodevelopment, cognitive and behavior.
+At the end of each assessment, guidance for early intervention is offered to help infants reach their growth and developmental potentials.

 Who we are?